Cleanse/cleanse-league/README.md

 To-do:
 - Add Event dispatching for logging of admin / staff actions.
 - Event Team's Season+Season tourney stats can be combined as a third entity if needed.
+- Clean up Manager search ajax.
+(Match)
+- Add team & player of the week to homepage.

 ## Components
 **cleanseLeagueHome** (/league) - League home page containing upcoming matches and top team/player stats.